 The following piece, with a few changes as time goes on, is published annually on 9/11 as a testament to never forgetting …

 It was a beautiful Tuesday.
-The sun was shining.
-The air was crisp.
+The sun was smiling with a crisp warmth.
+The air was a snappy fresh.
 The coffee even tasted especially good.

 I remember.
 Most of us remember where we were on Sept.
 11, 2001 at 8:46 a.m..
 I know I do.
 I also remember how everything went from bright, crisp, fragrant and optimistic to dark, dank, acrid and fearful in one second.
 I remember how it wasn’t about us observers, storytellers.
 It was about them — the victims, their loved ones, their message.